 This website includes a database with detailed information, technical information, ephemera, reviews and critical texts on the artists & works, paper archive, interviews, oral testimony, clips and still images from all the works with searchable index.
 To enter the DATABASE click on the menu above.

 A publication 'REWIND|British Artists' Video in the 1970s & 1980s' was produced in 2012 (published for UK by John Libbey Publishing; and for USA by Indiana University Press) , with contributions from Sean Cubitt, Grahame Weinbren, Yvonne Spielmann, Malcolm Dickson, Stephen Partridge, Adam Lockhart, Jackie Hatfield, Emile Shemilt and Mike Leggett, with a Foreword by Brian Winston.
 More information here

 We are also staging screenings and exhibitions at various venues of the REWIND Collection, including re-staged installation works in collaboration with curators and galleries.
 For information click on EXHIBITIONS above.

-Following the successful research and archiving of UK video art through the REWIND research project, a new £209,000 grant from the Arts & Humanities Research Council (AHRC), will enable the project team to embark upon REWINDItalia.
-This 28-month project will explore the important history and narratives of video art activity in Italy between 1968 and 1994.
+In 20122 following the successful research and archiving of UK video art through the REWIND research project, a £209,000 grant from the Arts & Humanities Research Council (AHRC), enabled the project team to embark upon REWINDItalia.
+This 28-month project explores the important history and narratives of video art activity in Italy between 1968 and 1994.
 More information here